Working Beyond Age 65

 Long Term Disability ends at age 65.
 Group Life Insurance Coverage ceases at the end of the semester following the date you reach age 65.

-Read more about the changes to the Canada Pension Plan.
+Refer to the Service Canada document to find out more about the changes to the Canada Pension Plan.